Evavic44/Learn-JavaScript/README.md

 - function
 - name, ETC.

-### When to Use JavaScript var?

-Always declare JavaScript variables with var, let, or const.

-- The var keyword is used in all JavaScript code from 1995 to 2015.
-- The let and const keywords were added to JavaScript in 2015.
-- Var supports older browsers.

 ## Data Types

 In every programming language, values can have different types depending on the type of data we want them to hold.
 Earlier we looked at string and numbers but there are other data types.